Kabaw

 Kabaw, Kabao or Cabao (كاباو) is a town in the Nalut District in northwestern Libya.
 It lies just 9 km off the Gharyan–Nalut road and about 70 km west of Jadu, on the northern edge of the Tripolitanian Plateau in the Nafusa Mountains.

 History

 Historically, Kabaw was a Berber town in the Ghadames administrative area.
 After World War II, it was occupied by the French military and governed from Tunisia.
-It was returned to Libyan control in 1951.
+Kabaw is one of the many towns in the Jebel Nafusa region that has been inhabited by the Amazigh (Berbers) for thousands of years.
+The town has played a key role in preserving Amazigh language, traditions, and architecture, even as various foreign powers ruled over Libya.